SmartGuppy/blog.smartguppy.com/_drafts/2020-06-06-mental-health-job-prospects.md

 ---
 published: false
+layout: post
+tags:
+  - Mental Health
+  - Jobs
+  - Future
+  - Students
+  - Stress
+  - School
+author: Jaden
+excerpt: >-
+  Mental health is a topic that warrants more discussion in mainstream media.
+  Here, OwlCove's writer Jaden has compiled useful information for those wondering about mental health and its effects on future careers.
+share: true
 ---
 ## Will having a mental disorder affect my job prospects?
 And other common questions on mental health